Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Channel Estimation for NLoS Scenarios

 where $\boldsymbol{S}_o$ and $\boldsymbol{s}_k$ are defined in (\ref{mtx_fac_los}) and $\boldsymbol{O}\in \mathbb{B}^{K\times L}$ is a binary mapping matrix that associates each path with its corresponding user.
 Specifically, the $(k,l)$-th entry of $\boldsymbol{O}$ is given by

 As a result, the $k$-th row of $\boldsymbol{O}$ contains exactly $L_k$ nonzero entries.

-We next discuss the uniqueness condition of the CPD model in (\ref{CPD}) for NLoS scenarios.
-Base on the theorem \ref{thero_kkc}, Kruskal's condition for the general multi-path cases becomes
+We next discuss the uniqueness condition of the CPD model in (\ref{CPD}) for NLoS scenarios. {Based} on the theorem \ref{thero_kkc}, Kruskal's condition for the general multi-path cases becomes

 Since both the factor matrices $\boldsymbol{G} \in \mathbb{C}^{P\times L}$ and $\boldsymbol{A} \in \mathbb{C}^{M\times L}$ have a k-rank bounded by $L$, satisfying the above Kruskal condition strictly requires $k_S \geq 2$.
 However, this is unattainable in multi-path scenarios, where the path components associated with a common user share the same pilot sequence, rendering the k-rank of $\boldsymbol{S}$ equal to one.
 As a result, Kruskal's condition under a CPD model can never be satisfied for the general multi-path scenario.
 This implies that if we still treat the received signal as a CPD model, the decomposition is not unique.
-The estimated factor matrices will suffer from severe rotational ambiguities, making it impossible to uniquely identify the parameters of individual paths.
+The estimated factor matrices will suffer from severe rotational ambiguities, making the channel parameters unidentifiable.